DaveSeidel/DaisyExamples/versio/ChebyshevTremolo/README.md

 NOTE: This is alpha-quality firmware at best!
 I am open to suggestions for improvements and/or modifications.
 I don't necessarily see this as worthy of a complete version firmware, but it might5 be usable as an effect as a larger design.

 Stereo tremolo effect based on the Chebyshev polynomial.
 Left channel uses coefficient based on the first six odd-numbered partials, right channel does the same but with even-numbered partials.
-In both cases, the coefficient are modulated by LFOs whose frequency is proportional to the partial number, meaning that each of the twelve LFOs (six per channel) are operating at a different speed, and the left channels has different modulators than the right channel.
+In both cases, the coefficient are modulated by LFOs whose frequency is proportional to the partial number, meaning that each of the twelve LFOs (six per channel) are operating at a different speed, and the left channel has different modulators than the right channel.

 The processing chain for each channel is: input-> LPF -> tanh saturation -> modulated Chebyshev transform -> dcblock -> output.